 The Department of Transfusion Medicine is equipped with high end systems to collect and process blood for preparation of components, storage of blood and blood products and for apheresis procedures.
-The department became operational on 5th May 2009 carrying out 100% component preparation for the word go.
+The department became operational on 5th May 2009 carrying out 100% component preparation from day one.

 The department has adopted Leukoreduction technology (Opti) to provide Leukoreduced Red Cells.